gstonge1/Concept-screen-tap-on-Garmin-Striker-4-to-stream-screen-via-WiFi/README.md

 4. Open an Issue with the part number and which model you have

 **Second most valuable:** Insert the FPC breakout, connect a logic analyzer, and confirm DCLK frequency and RGB signal presence.

+**Third most valuable — 3D scan of the Garmin enclosure:**

+If you have access to a 3D scanner, scanning the Garmin cover and publishing the scan file would allow the community to design and print the replacement enclosure section without needing physical access to a unit.
+Publish the scan as `.STL` or `.STEP` in a GitHub Issue or Pull Request — it would directly unblock the enclosure design for everyone.

 **PCB part numbers for reference:**
 - Striker 4: `105-03781-01`